THE GREEK ISLANDS

-The best way to find great deals on hotels and resorts in the islands is to book your stay through Booking.com.
-They are a very reputable hotel company that I personally use when I book the majority of my accommodations.
-Booking.com has over 14,000 property listings in Greece alone and they’re growing every day.
-That’s a heck of a lot of accommodations!
+The best way to find great deals on hotels and resorts on the Greek islands is to book your stay through Booking.com.
+They are a very reputable company that have been around for a long time.
+Booking.com has nearly 18,000 property listings in Greece alone and they’re growing every day.
+Use them and save today!

 In my opinion, renting an apartment on the Greek islands is your best bet.
 Trust me when I tell you that there’s nothing better than being able to check into your own private accommodations, some of which have full kitchens, balconies overlooking the sea and are located in some of the best locations on the islands.
 I’ve stayed at many apartment rentals during my travels and when I want to find a quality apartment to rent, I always start my search over at Airbnb.

-I know, it sounds a bit crazy but when you disembark your ferry at the port of the island of your choice you will notice many hotel owners lined up and awaiting your business.
+I know, it sounds a bit crazy but when you disembark your ferry at the port of the island of your choice you will notice many hotel owners lined up and awaiting your business (note: in high season only).
 It will likely be an overwhelming experience as they all tend to pounce on their prospective guests but if you stand your ground and haggle a bit, you will be sure to find a great deal on your accommodations.

 Speak with some of the hotel and guesthouse owners and find out what they have to offer you.
 They need your business.
 The great thing about them needing your business is that you can usually negotiate the cost of your accommodations based on how long you are interested in spending on the island.

-I’m not kidding when I say that there will be 25 or 30 hotel and apartment owners approaching you from all angles wanting your business.
-Remember, they are at your mercy.
-Good luck!
+I’m not kidding when I say that there will be 25 or 30 hotel and apartment and hotel owners approaching you from all angles wanting your business.
+Best of luck!

 Tip: Sometimes it’s good to know an area that you would prefer to stay on the island of your choice.
 This helps when a hotel owner approaches you and tells you that he would like to show you his place.
 The worst case is that you take the ride with him to see the hotel and you decide it’s not for you.
 The good thing is that you will now be able to stroll around the area in search of another hotel and you will have technically received a free taxi ride to your destination in exchange for taking a look at the hotel.